smasala/responsive-images-js/README.md

 * data-sizes: allows predefined sizes or actual css media queries.
 * data-srcset: comma separated urls that are to be used in the same order as data-sizes

+Current predefined sizes:

+		xs:"only screen and (max-width : 480px)",
+		s:"only screen and (min-width : 768px)",
+		m:"only screen and (min-width : 1224px)",
+		l:"only screen and (min-width : 1824px)",
+		xl:"only screen and (min-width : 1921px)"

 Demo
 ----